redhat-cip/spinalstack-doc/docs/source/deploy/configuration.rst

 After bootstrapping the servers, we need to generate the configuration.

 To allow more flexibility and to easier define the parameters of Spinal Stack, config-tools_ has in charge to generate and run the configuration remotely.
+Config Tools are a set of tools to use puppet to configure a set of nodes with complex configuration using a step by step approach.
+Each step is validated by serverspec tests before going to the next step.
+If the tests of a step fail, Puppet is called again on all the nodes.

 .. _config-tools: https://github.com/enovance/config-tools